 Rice can be eaten at any time, according to Ayurveda.
 It examines not just the rice’s quality but also who is eating it and when.
 Even ancient rice has been shown to have powerful therapeutic properties.
 As a result, Ayurveda advises everyone to consume aged rice.
-The most popular types of rice include polished rice, unpolished rice, basmati rice, and others.
+The most popular types of rice include polished or unpolished rice, basmati rice.

 Rice chickpea bread has numerous health benefits, and Ayurveda advocates long-grained rice for its Sattvik nature, high prana (or vital force), and easy digestion features.

 This rice has a low glycemic index, making it beneficial for people with diabetes.
 It also has a higher protein level of around 16.5 percent, thiamin content of about 26-32 percent, riboflavin content of 4-24 percent, and niacin content of 2-36 percent.
 Rice is also high in fiber and has an anti-cancer effect on the body.
 This bread also contains chickpeas, which add to its nutritional value.
 Include this in your daily diet not just for its nutritional worth but also to help avoid various health problems such as high cholesterol, liver enlargement, mouth ulcers, and skin problems.

 - 1 cup chickpeas soaked for 6 hours and sprouted for two days

 - 1 cup rice raw and soaked for 4-5 hours